-In my last blog post, I wrote about how visibility into real-time manufacturing intelligence can let management improve and enhance Lean programs.
+In my last blog post, I wrote about how visibility into real-time manufacturing intelligence can let management improve and enhance Lean manufacturing software programs.
 This improvement can be accomplished with access to real-time production information, ideally aggregated from across the enterprise.
 Better, faster access to information allows management to act with greater efficiency, which contributes to improved Lean performance.

 But what if we took the idea even further?
 What if manufacturers could continuously improve the management process itself, in the same way that they continuously improve a production process?